itsjoekent/dotnyc/public/content/homepage/post.md

 I'm a software engineer primarily concentrated on frontend web development.
 I take pride in looking at my work beyond code, through the lens of design, ux, product and the culture we live in today.
-I care about what I spend my time on, whether it's simply for profit or incrementally building a better world.

 And I hope my coworkers find me humorous.